FernVR/mosaic/README.md

 ## Code

--   The hover styles for the navigation to display the underline when highlighted were taken from a Youtube tutorial: (link to video)
+-   The hover styles for the navigation to display the underline when highlighted were taken from [GreatStack tutorial](https://www.youtube.com/watch?v=PgAZ8KzfhO8)

 ## Content

--   Some media sections have descriptions taken from these review sites (links) as well as wikipedia (link).
+-   Some media sections have descriptions taken from these review sites []() as well as wikipedia (link).

 -   The events from the event section of the community page were copied from (link).